baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 - [`KalmanFilter`](@ref).
 A standard Kalman filter.
 Is restricted to linear dynamics (possibly time varying) and Gaussian noise.
 - [`ExtendedKalmanFilter`](@ref): For nonlinear systems, the EKF runs a regular Kalman filter on linearized dynamics.
 Uses ForwardDiff.jl for linearization.
 The noise model must be Gaussian.
 - [`UnscentedKalmanFilter`](@ref): The Unscented Kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
 The UKF handles nonlinear dynamics and measurement model, but still requires an additive Gaussian noise model and assumes all posterior distributions are Gaussian, i.e., can not handle multi-modal posteriors.
 - [`ParticleFilter`](@ref): The particle filter is a nonlinear estimator.
-This filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
+This version of the particle filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
 Particle filters handle multi-modal posteriors.
-- [`AuxiliaryParticleFilter`](@ref): This filter is identical to [`ParticleFilter`](@ref), but uses a slightly different proposal mechanism for new particles.
 - [`AdvancedParticleFilter`](@ref): This filter gives you more flexibility, at the expense of having to define a few more functions.
 This filter does not require the noise to be additive and is thus the most flexible filter type.
+- [`AuxiliaryParticleFilter`](@ref): This filter is identical to [`ParticleFilter`](@ref), but uses a slightly different proposal mechanism for new particles.
 - [`DAEUnscentedKalmanFilter`](@ref): An Unscented Kalman filter for differential-algebraic systems (DAE).

 ## Functionality